Arterial Assisted Stretching

 HOW TO SCREEN FOR SCOLIOSIS

-In learning how to correct Scoliosis, we must first find it!
+In learning how to correct scoliosis, we must first find it.
+Screening for scoliosis is a science—it is methodical, standardized, and repeatable.

 Scoliosis screening for one spine takes less than a minute.